BioinfoIPBLN/reanalyzerGSE/README.md

 Please refer to the help page or open an issue for any further clarification.

+## Output:
+The output folder contains all results in a structure format.
+Quality control results, amongst others, are aggregate in a MultiQC HTML report.
+The results by miARma-seq (i.e. quantification and alignment) are container in the folder 'miARma_out'.
+The folder "final_results" contain all final results and tables, including a Sphynx HTML report guiding users through the output.

 ## Comments
 Please cite this reference when using reanalyzerGSE for your publications: